Wisconsin Badgers men's ice hockey: Johnson era

 In 1966, Wisconsin hired "Badger" Bob Johnson.
 Under Johnson, Wisconsin was offered WCHA membership for the 1969–70 season.
 In that same season the Badgers received a bid to the NCAA Division I Men's Ice Hockey Tournament.
 The Badgers won their first national championship at the 1973 Frozen Four.
-Badger Bob's 1977 team was one of the most successful to date, as the team swept through WCHA tournament and 1977 NCAA Tournament.
+Badger Bob's 1977 team was one of the most successful to date, as the team swept through the WCHA tournament and the 1977 NCAA Tournament.
 Behind the efforts of four first team All-Americans, Mike Eaves, Mark Johnson (Bob's son), Craig Norwich and Julian Baretta, the 1977 team won the title with a 6–5 victory in overtime against Michigan.

-Despite losing one of their top players, Mark Johnson, to the 1980 American Olympic Team, the Badgers reached the NCAA title game three consecutive times in 1981, 1982, and 1983.
-Winning the program's third title in 1981 by defeating rival Minnesota in the championship game 6–3.
+Despite losing one of their top players, Mark Johnson, to the 1980 American Olympic Team, the Badgers reached the NCAA title game three consecutive times in 1981, 1982, and 1983, winning the program's third title in 1981 by defeating rival Minnesota in the championship game 6–3.
 After again reaching the championship game in 1982, where the Badgers lost to North Dakota, the program was dealt a second blow with the departure of Johnson.
 He would later coach in the NHL and win the Stanley Cup with the Pittsburgh Penguins.
 He left Wisconsin after 15 seasons with 3 NCAA championships, a record of 367–175–23, and having built the program into an NCAA powerhouse.
+Johnson died in 1991.